-On the 3rd floor at Vernon Square the School Welfare Office, counsellors and disability advisors are there for you if you need welfare advice, or for someone to talk to when you feel low.
+On the lower ground floor in SL48 of the North Block in Senate House, the Student Advice and Wellbeing, counsellors and disability advisors are there for you if you need welfare advice, or for someone to talk to when you feel low.

 Student Services Admin: 020 7074 5015